-The land stewards help with manual weed management, supporting student involvement, and sharing observations with eyes on the ground.
+The land stewards help with manual weed management, support student involvement, and share observations with eyes on the ground.

-OHA, in partnership with Trout Unlimited, U.S. Fish & Wildlife Service, and the National Oceanic and Atmospheric Administration’s Northwest Fisheries Science Center, worked with the land stewards to find the most cost effective ways to address the wetland degradation.
-The team seeks to improve hydrologic connectivity between Myers Creek and the adjacent wetland, improve fish and wildlife habitat including re-establishing beaver, and restore native wetland vegetation.
+OHA, in partnership with U.S. Fish & Wildlife Service, the National Oceanic and Atmospheric Administration’s Northwest Fisheries Science Center, and Trout Unlimited worked with the land stewards to find the most cost effective ways to address the wetland degradation.
+Goals include: improving hydrologic connectivity between Myers Creek and the adjacent wetland, improving fish and wildlife habitat, restoring native wetland vegetation, and re-establishing beaver.

 Local groups, clubs, students, and community members have so far provided more than 1,400 volunteer hours to help restore the wetland.

-OHA has also secured community-based, federal, and state funding—including funds from the settlement agreement reached between Ecology and the Buckhorn Mountain gold mine for water quality violations at the mine.
+OHA has also secured community-based, federal, and state funding.
+Major funding sources include: Department of Ecology’s Section 319 Water Quality Grant and funds from the settlement agreement reached between Ecology and the Buckhorn Mountain gold mine for water quality violations at the mine.